Confinement and shear effects on the rotational diffusion of a minimal virus-inspired colloidal particle: Dissipative Particle Dynamics and Viral Suspension Model

 By writing Newton's second law associated with the DPD forces, it results in a set of Langevin-like equations, which can be rewritten as the Fokker-Planck equation for the positions and momenta of all probability distributions of the particles \cite{EspanolWarren}.
 When the thermodynamic system reaches thermal equilibrium, the steady-state solution of the Fokker-Planck equation corresponds to the Gibbs canonical ensemble.
-Additionally, the equilibrium condition can be ensured by imposing the following conditions:
+Furthermore, fulfillment of the equilibrium state can be guaranteed by imposing the following conditions:

 Eq. (\ref{termo1}) states that the weight functions of the dissipative and random forces are coupled, and Eq. (\ref{termo}) relates the dissipative force to the random force through the fluctuation–dissipation theorem.
 The conservation of momentum, together with the conditions imposed by Eqs. (\ref{termo1}) and (\ref{termo}), constitutes a set of physical constraints necessary to ensure the correct recovery of hydrodynamic behavior\cite{Nikunen, Espanol}.